Slayer95/aura-bot/CLI.md

 - If `<FILE>` does not contain any slashes, it is resolved relative to the saved games directory by default, unless overridden by the `--stdpaths` flag.
 - The presence of any slashes causes `<FILE>` to be resolved relative to the current working directory (CWD).

+## \`--reserve <PLAYER>\`

+Makes a reservation for a player to join the game lobby.
+This is required for loaded games to properly work.

 # Flags for CLI commands